connellw/ConnellwBlog/_posts/2021-10-11-onion-architecture-ddd-cqrs.md

 # The Application Layer with CQRS

-The layer just outside of the domain layer, we're going to build using **Command Query Responsibility Segregation**.
+We're going to build the layer just outside of the domain layer using **Command Query Responsibility Segregation**.
 This means our application layer will be made up of two sub-systems: a command side, responsible for executing tasks and making changes to our domain; and a query side, responsible only for getting data.

 Both sides will be entirely separated from each other.
 They won't share any models or classes.
 This is essentially the **opposite of CRUD**.
 I found this difficult to grasp at first, because I was designing RESTful APIs as the front-end.
 I instinctively thought of writing a certain resource to a location, and then getting that same shape back out of that location, which is breaking the only rule of CQRS; separate the read and write concerns.